 Stay Aware of Your Senior’s Medications

 It’s also important to know how your senior’s medications and the side effects from those medications are affected by sun and by heat.
 Talk to your senior’s doctor about what to expect, especially since some medications can cause sun sensitivity.
-It might help for your elderly family member to have help from in-home care providers if she spends a good bit of time outside.
-They can watch for signs of trouble and keep her company.
+It might help for your elderly family member to have help from in-home care providers if he/she spends a good bit of time outside.
+They can watch for signs of trouble and keep him/her company.

 Even though it’s getting a little cooler in some areas, it’s still summer and it’s still pretty hot.
 Heat and sun exposure can still create big problems for your elderly family member, so having help from in-home care services can be a tremendous help.